 Roswell Park Cancer Institute to Participate in WNY Health Expo

-- Spit for the Cure –staff from RPCI’s Data Bank and BioRepository (DBBR) will collect saliva samples from participants 18 and older, who will be asked to complete a health history questionnaire.
+The expo will also feature a “Spit for the Cure” DNA collection drive.
+Staff from RPCI’s Data Bank and BioRepository (DBBR) will collect saliva samples from participants 18 and older, who will be asked to complete a health history questionnaire.
 The DBBR stores health information and specimen data from people with and without cancer, providing researchers with data that may help identify risk factors and reveal why some people develop cancer and others do not.
-Contact: Gregory Ciupak at 716-845-8863 or email@example.com.

 The mission of Roswell Park Cancer Institute (RPCI) is to understand, prevent and cure cancer.
 RPCI, founded in 1898, was one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.
 The Institute is a member of the prestigious National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers; maintains affiliate sites; and is a partner in national and international collaborative programs.
-For more information, visit RPCI’s website at http://www.roswellpark.org, call 1-877-ASK-RPCI (1-877-275-7724) or email firstname.lastname@example.org.
+For more information, visit RPCI’s website at https://www.roswellpark.org/, call 1-877-ASK-RPCI (1-877-275-7724) or email firstname.lastname@example.org.